JoNilsson/lathe-mastery-wikibook/03-workshop-ecosystem/01-material-selection.md

 - Ideal first steel for beginners

 **Mystery Steel Warning**

 Avoid random steel of unknown origin.

 Without knowing the grade:

 - Proper speeds and feeds cannot be determined
 - Results will be inconsistent
 - Learning becomes unnecessarily difficult
 - Safety risks increase with unknown materials

-Always purchase known grades and label your stock clearly.
+Always purchase known grades.
+Label and store your stock clearly.

 ## Aluminum Alloys for Beginners

 Aluminum offers lightweight, corrosion-resistant options that machine well.
 For hobby work, one alloy dominates.

 **6061 Aluminum**